OpenSWATH/documentation/docs/mobi-dik.rst

 Installation
 ------------

 Mobi-DIK is fully integrated within the tools of the OpenSWATH workflow.
-Please follow the :doc:`openswath`, :doc:`pyprophet` and :doc:`tric` installation instructions for the latest development branches.
+Please follow the `installation instructions <binaries.html>`_ for the latest development branches.

 Tutorial
 --------